Pre-med students explore medical physics in HMC training session

 Medical physicists play important roles within hospitals, working alongside doctors and other healthcare professionals to ensure the safety and effectiveness of radiological procedures and developing new medical technologies.

-In total, 46 WCM-Q first-year pre-medical students completed the training session, which was organized in cooperation with HMC’s Occupational Health and Safety Department and Medical Education Department as well as the International Organization of Medical Physics.
+In total, 46 WCM-Q first-year pre-medical students completed the training session, which was organized in cooperation with HMC’s Occupational Health and Safety Department and Medical Education Department as well as the International Organization of Medical Physics, prior to the coronavirus outbreak and social distancing measures,.

 Despite the importance of their role, the work of medical physicists usually goes on behind the scenes and is therefore not well known.
 The training session aimed to introduce the pre-med students to the key role played by medical physicists, explaining how they work closely with doctors on the diagnosis and treatment of patients, maintain and operate vital medical equipment, help devise treatment plans and take part in research and development of novel therapies and diagnostic techniques.
 As healthcare becomes more sophisticated and evidence-based, so the role of medical physicists is growing and becoming still more important.